Bakhmach: Medieval and Early Modern eras

-Companions of Hetman Mazepa (17th-18th centuries)

-Bahkmach and the neighboring sotnia of Holinka were a sort of guard for Hetman Ivan Mazepa, who were particularly committed to their captains, and supported his union with Sweden; which was against Moscow's destroyers and usurpers, Baturyn.

-At the end of the 17th century, near Bakhmach, Mazepa "sponsored" the construction of the palace park plantation VI.
-This country residence was for Hetman, which was inconvenient to show to others."
-This brought Philip Orlik Jesuit Zelensky with the versatile Polish king.
-In October 1708, Mazepa was sent from the palace to Charles Bystrytsky XII with a statement: "Come to Bakhmach yourself and publicly swear on the Gospel... that is not for the own private profit, but for the common good of the whole of the motherland and the troops will give the patronage to the King of Sweden."
+At the end of the 17th century, near Bakhmach, Mazepa sponsored the construction of a palace residence dedicated for personal use by the hetman.
+Mazepa was staying in the palace in October 1708, when he sent a message to Charles XII of Sweden, pledging his allegiance to the king.
+Bakhmach and the neighboring sotnia of Holinka were a sort of guard for Hetman Ivan Mazepa, being particularly committed to their captains, and supported his union with Sweden against Moscow's destroyers and usurpers.

+Under the Russian Empire

 Since 1781, Bakhmach was a township of Konotop raion within the Chernihiv Oblast.
-Bakhmach gained official status 1938.

-Under the Russian Empire (19th century)

-Bahmach was known as a "chumak" city which traded Crimean salt and Cherkassy fish on the market.
+Bakhmach was known as a "chumak" city which traded Crimean salt and Cherkasy fish on the market.

-In 1866, the town and the Konotop raion within the Chernigov oblast, the population was 5270 (2399 male; 2550 female).
+In 1866, the town was part of Konotop district within the Chernigov Governorate and had a population of 5270 (2399 male; 2550 female).
 There were: 601 farm yards, two Orthodox churches, a rural court, bazaars, and fairs.

-Bahmach's rapid development began after the completion of the 1869 Kursk-Kyiv and Libau-Romny (1873) railways.
-Then, the station was built and the village railway, which marked the beginning of the modern city.
+Bakhmach's rapid development began after the completion of the 1869 Kursk-Kyiv and Libau-Romny (1873) railways.
+The construction of a railway station and tracks marked the beginning of the modern city.

-In 1885, the population was 4741.
+In 1885, the population of Bakhmach was 4741.
 There were: 888 farm yards, three Orthodox churches, 2 schools, one post office, an inn, 10 stood houses, a shop, a windmill, some markets and annual fairs.